zephyrproject-rtos/trusted-firmware-m/platform/ext/readme.md

 This folder contains the headers with CMSIS compliant driver definitions that that TF-M project expects a target to provide.

+#### target_cfg.h

+This file is expected to define the following macros respectively.

+ - `TFM_DRIVER_STDIO`
+   This macro should expand to a structure of type `ARM_DRIVER_USART`.
+   TFM redirects its standard input and output to this instance of USART.
+ - `NS_DRIVER_STDIO`
+   This macro should expand to a structure of type `ARM_DRIVER_USART`.
+   Non-Secure application redirects its standard input and output to this instance of USART.

 ### target

 This folder contains the files for individual target.